-This article has been written by Fabricology.
+This guide to sewing with cotton voile fabric has been written by Fabricology.

 Cotton voile is a sheer, lightweight fabric that is perfect for summer dresses and shirts.
 It is constructed using tightly twisted yarns and is lighter than cotton lawn, so it has a handle that is less crisp.